SmartBuildings thermostat name vs physical device name

 2. Name as set and displayed in SmartBuildings

-The name field now indicates what will be shown in the SmartBuildings applications.
+The name field now indicates what will be shown in SmartBuildings applications.

 As a SmartBuildings API user, you now have the ability to set these names together or separately as desired.
 One or both of the fields may be set at the same time.